dabreegster/elevation/README.md

 	- Just use the bbox bounds to generate a benchmark
 - Do we need to support more CRS or can we just transform stuff?
 - What should we do for contour cases?
 (Probably a different approach)
+- Should this library exist at all, or should we just add some helper methods upstream to georaster?